coleman399/DillonColeman_PortfolioWebsite_Backend/README.md

 Our Branching strategy:

-Main branch contains latest version. \n
+Main branch contains latest version. <br />
-Rollback branch contains the last version. \n
+Rollback branch contains the last version. <br /> Develop branch contains the only branch allowed to be worked on. <br />
-Develop branch contains the only branch allowed to be worked on. \n
+Feature/Bugfix branches are created from Develop and merged back into Develop. <br />

 Updates will be incremented in decimal form until reaching next complete version.
 Each whole number represents a major update..